 How to Install a Wall Mounted Showerhead

 Traditional showerheads may need replacing for several reasons.
 Sometimes they simply build up with lime or calcium deposits and stop spraying correctly.
-Or, you may want to install a showerhead with modern flow-restriction features that use less water.
-And sometimes, it's just a matter of wanting a new style.
+Alternatively, you may want to install a showerhead with modern flow-restriction features that use less water.
+Sometimes, it's just a matter of wanting a new style.

 While this is also an opportunity to add a hand-held shower hose to your fixture, in many cases, a simple replacement of the old showerhead with a new one will be just fine.